Invizabel/games/README.md

-## Scripts that allows you to download home lab services.
+## Scripts that allows you to run home lab services.

 ##### Emulators:
 * SWOTGB (Gameboy)